m0nkey-d-fluffy/GodpackForwarder/README.md

 This allows you to receive Godpack notifications in a dedicated channel without having to mute or manage pings in the main server.
 The plugin automatically prevents forwarding when the forward channel is in the same server as the bot.

 **New in v1.0.3:** The plugin can now catch up on missed messages!
-If you were offline or had the plugin disabled, it will automatically scan all your Discord channels for missed @everyone pings from Dreama and forward them in chronological order.
+If you were offline or had the plugin disabled, it will automatically scan the Dreama server for missed @everyone pings and forward them in chronological order.

+**New in v1.0.4:** Smart thread filtering for @helper role users!
+If you have the @helper role, the plugin now only forwards messages from threads you're actively a member of, preventing spam from threads you're not involved in.
+This feature automatically detects your thread membership and applies intelligent filtering.

 ## Installation